6 practical tips for Poodle Dental Care At Home

 Offer Dental-Friendly Food

-Some dog foods are specifically designed to promote oral health and maintain good hygiene.
+Some dog foods are specifically designed to promote poodle oral health and maintain good hygiene.
 These foods have a specific composition that helps clean your dog’s teeth while they eat.
 Dry kibble is more effective in reducing plaque than wet food.
 You can consult your veterinarian to select the best dental diet for your poodle’s oral health.

 Schedule Professional Cleanings